freelawproject/free.law/README.md

 There are a lot of pieces in this puzzle, so this is where they are documented.
 The set up that we have was [inspired greatly by the post here][1].

-This is a diagram of the set up:

-For requests to the naked domain:
+Requests to the naked domain do this:

     Route 53 (DNS) --> CloudFront Distribution --> S3 Bucket (free.law)

-For requests to the www subdomain (hopefully a corner case):
+Requests to the www subdomain (hopefully a corner case) do this:

     Route 53 (DNS) --> CloudFront WWW Distribution -->
     S3 Bucket (www.free.law) --> Redirects to naked domain --> Route 53 -->